supervisely-ecosystem/labeler-first-time-through/README.md

 ## Overview

-Report
+First Time True metric (in percentage) shows how many items labeler annotated right the first time (i.e. reviewer accepted his work on first round).

 <img src="https://i.imgur.com/E7hO6O2.png"/>

-# labeler-first-time-true
+# How to Run

-First Time True metric (in percentage) shows how many items labeler annotated right the first time (i.e. reviewer accepted his work on first round).
+## Step 1.
+(Optional) Add app to your team from Ecosystem
+Log in to the team, then go to `Ecosystem`->`Apps` page.
+Find app and press `Get` button.
+Now app is added to your team.

+## Step 2.
+Open context menu of team member

 ## History of runs